Share this Post

 Consider these three “sample” barrier systems:

-You already have sturdy (but not UL-rated bullet resistant) doors, and a building with natural bullet resistant qualities (e.g., block construction).
+You already have sturdy (but not bullet-resistant and independently tested) doors, and a building with natural bullet-resistant qualities (e.g., block construction).
 You add a “buzz thru” access control system and pre-fabricated interior or exterior teller-style transaction window with a built-in tray (for passing papers) and voice communication.

 - Good for offices and smaller organizations with a well-understood or minimal threat profile.